-For more information about the parking restrictions at Sandy Beach or questions on how to obtain a beach pass for residents or guests, please contact the Lee Communications Center at 413-243-2100.
+For more information about the parking restrictions at Sandy Beach, please contact the Lee Police Department at 413-243-5530.

 Please remember that alcohol is not permitted at the beach; and, to drive slowly on the private access road to the beach and in the parking lot.